quarkslab/land_of_cxx/orc/README.rst

         return challengers[0];
     }

 That's not very efficient, but it works.
-Note that ``array`` and initialization lists are used once again, and that we are also using a lambda function!
+Note that ``array`` and *initialization lists* are used even if an ``std::vector`` might more suitable there, and that we are also using a lambda function!
 More on this later though.

 Also note the ``[[yeah]]`` attribute, which uses the new attribute mechanism.
 Here the attribute is not recognized by the compiler and would result in a